 At the department level, set goals among the IT and Information Security Departments.
 For example, if the whole department achieves x% compliance with the chosen standard (NIST, ISO 27002, HIPAA, or PCI, etc.), then the whole department is rewarded for the achievement.
 When employees are aware of, and involved with the numbers they need to achieve, they will work together to make it happen – particularly if there is a great incentive to do so.

 Implementing a goal across an entire company may seem like a daunting task, but consider making information security a company priority.
 Establish a structured security awareness training program.
 Ensure all new employees are trained on security.
 Test employees annually and award prizes to the department with the highest cyber security awareness training scores (aside from IT and Information Security).
 Let the Finance Department compete alongside the Marketing and Human Resources departments.
 Throughout the year, institute periodic cyber security awareness campaigns, such as a phishing attack campaign and track which department does the best.
 Provide an enticing award to the department that had the overall best score, such as a cash bonus, or extra vacation days.

 Whether your organization struggles with getting compliant or not, institutionalizing risk management and information security is a smart way to ensure employees always have security top-of-mind.
 Get creative in what you offer employees for their help in managing risk – from cash to days off, to company outings – your options are endless.
 The organization will benefit tremendously when its employees are mindful of the organization’s key compliance obligations.Enhance your security strategy to address your changing working environment and risk profile due to COVID-19.

-HALOCK is a trusted cyber security consulting firm, PCI compliance, and penetration testing company headquartered in Schaumburg, IL in the Chicago area servicing clients on managing risk with reasonable security throughout the United States.
+HALOCK is a trusted cyber security consulting firm, PCI compliance, and penetration testing company headquartered in Schaumburg, IL in the Chicago area servicing clients on management of risks with reasonable security throughout the United States.